Fantastic Four in film: Deadpool & Wolverine (2024)

+Thunderbolts* (2025)

+In a post-credit scene, the New Avengers receive a distress signal from the Fantastic Four's spaceship as it enters Earth-616 from an alternate reality, Earth-828.

+The Fantastic Four: First Steps (2025)

-The Walt Disney Company agreed to a $52.4 billion deal to acquire 21st Century Fox in December 2017, including its subsidiary 20th Century Fox.
-Disney's CEO Bob Iger stated that they plan to integrate the Fantastic Four into the Marvel Cinematic Universe (MCU), alongside the X-Men and Deadpool.
-The $71.3 billion deal was officially completed in March 2019.
-At the 2019 Marvel Studios San Diego Comic-Con Hall H presentation in July, studio head Kevin Feige announced that a Fantastic Four film, which will be set in the MCU, is in development.
-In December 2020, Feige announced that Jon Watts will direct the film; Watts previously helmed the Spider-Man films set in the MCU.
+Disney's CEO Bob Iger stated that they plan to integrate the Fantastic Four into the Marvel Cinematic Universe (MCU) after purchasing Fox Studios in a $71.3 billion deal, officially completed in March 2019.
+At the 2019 Marvel Studios San Diego Comic-Con presentation, Kevin Feige announced a Fantastic Four film set in the MCU.
+By December 2020, Jon Watts, who previously helmed the Spider-Man films set in the MCU, was attached to direct.
 In April 2022, Watts stepped down as director to take a break from directing superhero films.
-Later in July, Feige said that the reboot will not have an origin story.
+Later in July, Feige revealed that the reboot would not have an origin story.
 In August, Matt Shakman was in early talks to direct the film, which was confirmed in September during the Disney event D23.
-The same month, Jeff Kaplan and Ian Springer were announced to be writers for the film.
-Principal photography is scheduled to begin in early 2024.
-Elements from Fantastic Four Vol 1 16 and Fantastic Four Vol 1 19 are adapted in Ant-Man and the Wasp: Quantumania (2023).
+The same month, Jeff Kaplan and Ian Springer were hired as writers for the film.
+By March 2023, Josh Friedman was hired to rewrite the script.
+In February 2024, it was announced that the film would star Pedro Pascal as Mister Fantastic, Vanessa Kirby as Invisible Woman, Joseph Quinn as Human Torch, and Ebon Moss-Bachrach as the Thing.
+In April 2024, it was announced that Julia Garner would portray Shalla-Bal / Silver Surfer.
+In May 2024, Ralph Ineson was announced to play Galactus.
+By then, John Malkovich, Paul Walter Hauser, and Natasha Lyonne were added to the cast.
+In late June, Feige confirmed that the film would be set in a 1960s-inspired retro-futuristic alternate reality rather than the main MCU continuity.
+Principal photography began in London in late July 2024 and wrapped in November 2024.

-Fantastic Four is scheduled to be released in the United States on February 14, 2025, as part of Phase Six of the MCU.
+The Fantastic Four: First Steps was released in the United States on July 25, 2025, as part of Phase Six of the MCU.

+During Marvel's Hall H panel at San Diego Comic-Con in 2024, Michael Giacchino was announced to be composing the score for the film.

+Avengers: Doomsday (2026) and Avengers: Secret Wars (2027)

+At San Diego Comic-Con in July 2024, Pascal, Kirby, Quinn, and Moss-Bachrach were confirmed to be reprising their roles in the films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), starring alongside Robert Downey Jr. (who previously portrayed Tony Stark / Iron Man in the MCU) as Doctor Doom.
+Downey reprises his role as Doom from the mid-credits scene of First Steps.